drashland/drash/tengine/README.md

 // Import the Tengine middleware function import { Tengine } from "https://deno.land/x/drash_middleware@v0.6.1/tengine/mod.ts";

-// Use the default template engine that comes with Tengine, known as Drake.
+// Use the default template engine that comes with Tengine, known as Jae.
-// Returning false in the render method tells Tengine to use Drake.
+// Returning false in the render method tells Tengine to use Jae.
 Specifying
-// the views_path config tells Drake where your HTML files are located.
+// the views_path config tells Jae where your HTML files are located.
 The
-// views_path config is required if Drake is being used. const tengine = Tengine({
+// views_path config is required if Jae is being used. const tengine = Tengine({
   render: (...args: unknown[]): boolean => {
     return false;